zkopru-network/docs/how-it-works/grove.md

 ## Withdrawal Tree

 The only difference with the withdrawal tree and UTXO tree is that the withdrawal tree uses keccak256 for the hash function.
 The reason why it uses keccak256 is that Zkopru needs the withdrawal tree's Merkle proof on the smart contract while it needs UTXO tree's Merkle proof inside the SNARK circuit.
-The leaves in the withdrawal trees become withdrawable on the layer-1 smart contract after its tree's root becomes finalized.
+The leaves in the withdrawal tree become withdrawable on the layer-1 smart contract after its committed root becomes finalized.

-To update the withdrawal tree, the coordinator performs the following steps.
+To update the withdrawal tree, the coordinator performs following steps.

 1. Collect every withdrawal leaf of the picked transactions.
 2. Split the collected withdrawal array with the chunk size 32.
-3. Construct subtrees and perform the sub-tree rollup.
+3. Construct sub-trees and perform the sub-tree rollup.